Kiiyya/Lean-HoSmt/README.md

    problem (i.e. Lean proof goal) we're trying to solve.
 2. *Translation*: Translate proof goal and helper lemmas from Lean to a language that the SMT solver will understand.
-   Lean is built on Martin-Löf type theory (MLTT) and the calculus of inductive constructions (CIC), whereas SMT solvers usually want non-polymorphic first or higher order logic.
+   Lean is built on Martin-Löf type theory and the calculus of inductive constructions, whereas SMT solvers usually want non-polymorphic first or higher order logic.
    Types are converted to simple types in roughly two steps:
    1. *Type index erasure*: For example replacing `Vec α len` with a subtype